DGEs2018/Traineeship-progress/Week6/journal.md

 * 07.05.2019
 - Multi page App
-    - Any small action on the web page triggers a complete refresh of page in the
+    - Any small action on the web page triggers a complete refresh of the entire page
     - HTML and Content the same files
     - Everything is happening from the server-side
     - Preferable where static HTML content prevail (blog page)